spetca/how-to-cocotb/README.md

 # cocotb for absolute idiots

+So you read all of 2 free websites on SystemVerilog.
+You looked through the convoluted mess of documentaiton that is UVM.
+Feeling dumb?
+Me too.
+I think [cocotb](https://docs.cocotb.org/en/stable/) is here to save us, but it's still a little over my head since I don't work in python everyday.

 This repo is a synoposis on how to use cocotb for absolute idiots.
 Or, perhaps, how to use cocotb as a signal processing engineer.

-## Impetus

-As a DSP engineer, I just want to shove a sinusoid through a verilog module most of the time.
-This repo aims to be a short intro on how to use cocotb to:
+As a DSP engineer, you probably just want to shove a sinusoid through a verilog module most of the time and check the output.
+This repo aims to be a short intro on how to do that.
+How to do easy things like:

   - setup a clock
   - reset a module
   - assign some configuration ports to particular values
   - shove some interesting data through the module
   - check that the data out is correct

+ Eventually, we will work towards more complicated things and maybe one day even figure out how to do everything the *right* way.

 ## Dependencies